adamchel/stitch-js-sdk/stitch_sdks.rst

 Service Clients
 ~~~~~~~~~~~~~~~

 MongoDB Stitch exposes much of its functionality via "Services".
 Services provide access via the Stitch server to MongoDB's own services such as MongoDB Atlas, as well access to third-party partner services such as Twilio and AWS S3.
-Each service should have a service client available constructible from a ``StitchAppClient`` that exposes its functionality.
+Each service should have a service client constructible from a ``StitchAppClient`` that exposes its functionality.

 This specification does not cover exactly how these services should be exposed to end-user developers.
 However, for each available service there may be a specification that describes how its functionality should be exposed.